DiogoAngelim/signal/backend/README.md

 ## Summary

-Signal Backend is a modular, TypeScript-based toolkit for modeling, validating, and executing Signal envelopes across a consistent lifecycle.
-It provides small, composable packages for intake, validation, evaluation, decisioning, action execution, result recording, local persistence, and sync.
+Signal is a modular, TypeScript-based toolkit for modeling, validating, and executing Signal messages across a consistent lifecycle.
+It provides small, composable packages for input, validation, evaluation, decisioning, execution, logging, local persistence, and synchonization.

 ## Why This Exists

 The backend packages are built to:
-- Provide a consistent envelope protocol and lifecycle for signals.
+- Provide a consistent messaging protocol and lifecycle for sensors and IoT devices.
-- Keep validation, processing, and persistence concerns separate and testable.
+- Keep validation, processing, and persistence concerns modular and testable.
-- Support offline-first workflows with local storage and replay-safe sync.
+- Support offline-first workflows with local storage and replay-safe synchronization.
-- Enable multiple transport layers (HTTP today, other transports later).
+- Enable multiple transport layers (HTTP today, or any other modern transport protocol).

 ## Modules and API Reference